Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: The Lower Bound

-\end{proof} With Lemma \ref{lemma:length} in hand, we are now ready to prove the lower bound. \begin{proof}[Proof of Theorem \ref{thm:lower}] We begin by noticing that we can bound the energy in $\C_{r_0}(U)$ using the energy along rays,
+\end{proof} \answ{Note that in the proof of Lemma \ref{lemma:length}, we have also shown that for any fixed $\e>0$, $|J^\e|,|K^\e|\to 0$ as $\xi,\eta\to 0$.
+This fact will be used with} Lemma \ref{lemma:length} to prove the lower bound. \begin{proof}[Proof of Theorem \ref{thm:lower}] We begin by noticing that we can bound the energy in $\C_{r_0}(U)$ using the energy along rays,

 where